 Ever been camping with people who complain the WHOLE time?
 You know, the ones who go into an acute withdrawal when separated from their TVs and Facebooks for more than twelve hours?
 Who spend hours looking for a shiny surface to use as a mirror?
-They make you swear off of ever throwing your tent and gear in the car again.
+They make you swear off of ever throwing your gear in your RV again.

 But you really miss that outdoor experience; sleeping in the night air, sitting by a fire late at night looking up through the trees at the night sky, undiminished by the glare of streetlights and the unnatural haze of city lights settled like a radioactive shroud over the earth.
 Yet you don't really want to go all alone, but you sure don't want to take another stab at it in the company of the narcissistically challenged.